Farthen/imapprint/README.md

 ## Installation

-This package requires pandoc and pypandoc.
+This package requires libreoffice, pandoc and pypandoc.
 The more recent the version of pandoc the better.

 Copy credentials.py.template to credentials.py and modify to your needs.
 Then run mailprint.py in a cron job.